Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC

 Travel and Accommodation Sponsorship:

 Accepted applicants will be provided with travel and accommodation support where required, but they will be negotiated on a delegate-by-delegate basis.
+As noted above, due to limited resources we are not able to provide travel and accommodation subsidies to Health Authority employees.

 If the accepted applicant requires travel/flight support to attend you will be asked to arrange your flight through the First Nations Health Authority travel agent.
 Costs covered will only include the flight; applicants will be responsible for baggage fees, change fees and related costs.
 Detailed booking information will be provided to applicants upon acceptance.